Crown-Commercial-Service/ccs-migration-alpha-tools/modules/gpaas-s3-migrator/README.md

 Note that the script only starts the migration process and then monitors the worklist.
 The migrations will continue independently of the script.
 So even if you cancel the script, the migrations thus far initiated will continue.

-Starting the script again will allow you to pick up on the progress monitoring without interfering with the migration itself.
+If you do stop the script for any reason, simply restarting it will allow you to pick up on the progress monitoring without interfering with the migration itself.

 ### IAM Permissions

 To run this script a user requires the following IAM permissions:
-- tag:GetResources for all resources
+- tag:GetResources for all resources (this is how we obviate the need for configuration)
 - states:StartExecution for the "compile objects to migrate" step function
 - states:DescribeExecution for any execution of that step function
-- dynamodb:Query on the `CopyStatusIndex` on the "objects to migrate" Dynamo DB table
+- dynamodb:Query for the `CopyStatusIndex` on the "objects to migrate" Dynamo DB table

 For convenience an IAM Group has been set up with the necessary minimum permissions to do this.
 The name of the group will be `run-MIGRATOR_NAME-migrator` where `MIGRATOR_NAME` is the value of `migrator_name` as defined in your environment's invocation of the `gpaas-s3-migrator` Terraform module.